Antonio Nardello

-Antonio Nardello (1864 – May 28, 1886) was an Italian serial killer who robbed and murdered three men in Maryland and Washington, D.C. between 1884 and 1885.
+Antonio Nardello (1864 – May 28, 1886) was an Italian serial killer who, during his employment as a laborer, robbed and murdered three other laborers in Maryland and Washington, D.C. between 1884 and 1885.
 Convicted of one murder, he was sentenced to death and subsequently executed in 1886.

 Early life

 Antonio Nardello was born in Naples, Italy.
 At the time of his birth, his father was imprisoned for twenty years for brigandage, and Nardello never saw him.
 In 1883, he emigrated to the United States, working at various times in New York, Chicago and finally in Cecil County, Maryland, where he was employed as a laborer by the Baltimore and Ohio Railroad.

 Murders

 Brosnan

 On April 1, 1884, aiming to rob a fellow laborer along the Philadelphia Road in Gunpowder, Maryland, Nardello killed a man named Brosnan, known by his nickname "The Blacksmith".
 Another employee, Juliano, was erroneously convicted of the crime and sentenced to ten years imprisonment.
 He was exonerated only after Nardello confessed to the crime shortly before his execution two years later.